United States Flag - Proud to be an American

 You should only see this symbol however, when you are using a USB data cable between your GPS and PC.
 If you are seeing this icon when using an AC or DC charger, then there is a problem with the charger or maybe a bad connection on your unit's USB charger port.

-Figure #7: GPS Mini-USB Pinout (front view)
+Figure #7: Mini-USB Pinout Pin Assignment

-Figure #7: GPS Mini-USB Pinout (front view)
+Figure #7: Mini-USB Pin Assignment

 On one charger product, the manufacturer ties the X / ID pin to ground (Pin 4) through a 17.3 or 22K resistor.
 This tells the GPS that the device plugged into it, is indeed a charger and it will tell the GPS to go into charge mode.